codeartlv/joona/README.md

 @endsection
 ```

+#### Including metadata
+You will likely need to inject additional data into <head> even when the view is completely rendered from inside the package.
+Just create `resources/views/vendor/joona/head.blade.php` file and Laravel will include it inside the <head>

 ### Working with UI components
 Backend features a very simple JS framework to separate view from JS code.
 It utilizes `data` attributes on HTML elements to which every component is binded.
 You are not required to use this, but for simple interactions it can be faster than to deploy React/Vue etc. framework.
 It's up to you anyway.